CONDITIONS

 Interaction with brain chemicals like serotonin and GABA

-Hormonal changes that occur before menstruation can exacerbate symptoms of mood disorders, suggesting a connection between these changes and the severity of emotional symptoms associated with PMDD.
+Hormonal changes before menstruation can worsen symptoms of mood disorders so there is a link between these changes and the severity of emotional symptoms of PMDD.

 Causes and Risk Factors

-Premenstrual syndrome (PMS) is a complex condition influenced by various causes and risk factors.
-Hormonal fluctuations, particularly the drop in estrogen and progesterone levels after ovulation, play a significant role in the development of PMS symptoms.
-These hormonal changes can trigger both physical and emotional symptoms, such as breast tenderness, bloating, mood swings, and irritability.
+Premenstrual syndrome (PMS) is a complex condition influenced by multiple causes and risk factors.
+Hormonal fluctuations especially the drop in estrogen and progesterone levels after ovulation play a big role in the development of PMS symptoms.
+These hormonal changes can trigger both physical and emotional symptoms like breast tenderness, bloating, mood swings and irritability.

-Genetic predisposition is another important factor.
+Genetic predisposition is another factor.
 Women with a family history of PMS or premenstrual dysphoric disorder (PMDD) are more likely to experience these symptoms.
-This suggests that genetics may influence how sensitive an individual is to hormonal changes.
+This means genetics can influence how sensitive an individual is to hormonal changes.

-Mental health conditions, including a history of depression, anxiety, or other mental disorders, can increase susceptibility to PMS.
-Women with these conditions may experience more severe symptoms, making it essential to address underlying mental health issues as part of PMS management.
+Mental health conditions like depression, anxiety or other mental disorders can increase susceptibility to PMS.
+Women with these conditions may experience more severe symptoms so it’s essential to address underlying mental health issues as part of PMS management.

-Understanding these causes and risk factors can help women take proactive steps to manage their PMS symptoms and improve their overall well-being.
+Knowing these causes and risk factors can help women take proactive steps to manage their PMS symptoms and overall well being.

-Diagnosis begins with a detailed history and symptom tracking, ideally over at least two menstrual cycles, which is about a week or two before the period starts.
+Diagnosis starts with a detailed history and symptom tracking ideally over at least two menstrual cycles which is about a week or two before the period starts.

 At Happiher, assessment includes: